bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-05-04-millennium-actress.md

+---
+layout: post
+title: Millennium Actress
+published: true
+date: 2022-05-04
+readtime: true
+categories: ['ANIME']
+tags: [Animation]
+metadata: 'Japan 2001, 88 mins<br> Director: Satoshi Kon'
+pdf: '2022-05-04-millennium-actress.pdf'
+---

 **Satoshi Kon and screenwriter Sadayuki Murai on ‘Millennium Actress’**

 _Who is Chiyoko and how did you come up with this idea that the heroine’s desperately determined wish makes her transcend time and space?
 Is there an actual actress who inspired you to write this story?_

 Kon: It was not something I had thought about for a long time.
 I came up with this story when we reached the planning phase for the film.
 I didn’t have the image of the heroine with a desperately determined wish from the beginning.
 I just wanted to make a movie like a _trompe l’oeil_.
 Then I realised that the concept of an actress fit this project perfectly.
 A heroine with a desperately determined wish became necessary to consummate the episodes with the consistency to be intricately entangled.

 There is no specific actress as the foundation of Chiyoko; however, Setsuko Hara is somewhat similar to this concept as an actress who abruptly retires and disappears from the screen.
 I also had the image of Hideko Takamine, who had offered bright hopes to the nation in post-war Japan.